mitvis/website/_pubs/teaching-defer-exemplars.md

 ---
-title: 'Teaching Humans When To Defer to a Classifier via Exemplars'
+title: Teaching Humans When To Defer to a Classifier via Exemplars
 authors:
   - name: Hussein Mozannar
     affiliation: MIT CSAIL